metagenlab/zDB/docs/setup/db_setup.rst

         }
     }

 Celery
 -------

-Some pages use celery_ to deal with request which need a relative long processing time (e.g circular plots with circos). celery_ can execute asynchronous tasks and uses RabbitMQ for messaging.
+Some pages use celery_ to deal with request with a relative long processing time (e.g generation of circular plots with circos). celery_ can execute asynchronous tasks and uses RabbitMQ for messaging.

 settings.py